cdfelixj/wandr/vision.md

 ## Success Vision

 ### 5-Year Vision
-Rouvia becomes the leading voice-powered navigation platform, trusted by millions of drivers worldwide.
+Wandr becomes the leading voice-powered navigation platform, trusted by millions of drivers worldwide.
 Our AI-powered system not only provides optimal routes but learns and adapts to each user's unique preferences, making every journey more efficient, safe, and enjoyable.

 ### Impact Goals
 - **Safety**: Reduce navigation-related accidents by 25%